 - Visit our medical school in Tulsa.

-To schedule a visit, contact:
+To schedule a visit or appointment, contact:

 Med-Xtravaganza for High School Students